Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

 The return values cause the SDk to behave as follows:
-* If **`XIO_ASYNC_RESULT_SUCCESS`** is returned the SDK will start communicating with the IoT Hub using the `tls_adapter_common_read` and `tls_adapter_common_write` calls, and will continue to do so until there is a failure or app shutdown.
+* If **`XIO_ASYNC_RESULT_SUCCESS`** is returned the SDK will start communicating with the IoT Hub using the `tls_adapter_common_read` and `tls_adapter_common_write` calls, and will continue to do so until there is a communiction failure or an app shutdown.
 * If **`XIO_ASYNC_RESULT_FAILURE`** is returned, the SDK will call `tls_adapter_common_close_and_destroy` then try to reconnect later.
 * If **`XIO_ASYNC_RESULT_WAITING`** is returned, the SDK will understand that the